Dagim-Zeynu/Jeans-Store/README.md

 - **Admin Panel:**
   - Create, read, update, and delete products.
-  - Manage product details such as name, description, price, and stock.
+  - Manage product details such as brand, price, and stock.
 - **User Interface:**
   - Browse and search for jeans products.
-  - View detailed information about each product.

 ## Technologies Used